danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 }
 ```

-In the code above, we currently just duplicate most of the `ScrollViewWithOffset` properties and pass them into the wrapped scroll view.
+Here, we just duplicate most of the `ScrollViewWithOffset` properties and pass them into the wrapped scroll view.
 We will however make changes to this as we go along.

 We will for instance need the navigation bar height to detect when the header is scrolled past it.
 We can get this by wrapping the scroll view in a `GeometryReader` and read its top `safeAreaInsets`: